 Bill Clinton pushed Globalization – the catchphrase that came into vogue during his presidency – with a passion only equaled by his desire for young interns.
 Globalization was nothing more than American imperialism wrapped in Hollywood glitz, cool tech, and sexy consumer products.

 Then it all went awry.
 Iraq, Afghanistan, and the Great Financial Crisis revealed not only the limits of American power, but the dangers inherent in a myth that promoted limitlessness.
-America had finally run up against reality.
+America finally ran up against reality.
 There was nowhere else to go.
 There were no more frontiers.
 So the American people turned inward and directed their fears and hatreds against each other.
 And that’s when the social dysfunctions long deferred by expansionism – and a fanatical faith in the myth – came home to roost.
-The second decade of the 21st century witnessed an America riven by gun violence, economic inequality, pathological individualism, white nationalism, and unbounded corporate greed.
+The second decade of the twenty-first century witnessed an America riven by gun violence, economic inequality, pathological individualism, white nationalism, and unbounded corporate greed.

 All of which brings us to Trump.
 He appeals to his base because they, like him, do not want any restraints on their words or their actions.
 They want unfettered freedom – the same freedom once available on the frontier, which means freedom to repress minorities, degrade women, carry guns, exploit labor, and devastate the land.